DeveloperDunne/Footballer-Hangman/README.md

  <br>

 ### Bugs solved:
 - When running the game through the Python Linter I got a few warnings that the lines were too long.
-After some research I found that by splitting the string onto a new line and wrapping each line in "" this seemed to have solved the problem.
-I was advised by my research to enure that the 'f' was also included on each line to provide continuity.
+After some research, I found that splitting the string onto a new line and wrapping each line in "" seemed to have solved the problem.
+I was advised by my research to ensure that the 'f' was also included on each line to provide continuity.

 ### Unfixed Bugs: